What is Counseling?

 You do not need to be in significant distress to seek counseling.
 Sometimes our beliefs or expectations of ourselves or of counseling results in a delay in seeking help until situations become serious, or we are already in crisis.
 While no issue is too big or small, many people tell us that they wish they had come to counseling sooner.
 Start a new journey and seek counseling earlier rather than later!

-*As of Spring semester, 2013 we will be employing a new initial appointment scheduling system.
-If you would like to be seen, please call 408-924-5910 to schedule an appointment.
-Your initial appointment will be 40 minutes, which includes 20 minutes needed to fill out necessary paperwork.
+*If you would like to be seen, please call 408-924-5910 to schedule an appointment.
+Your initial appointment will be 50 minutes, which includes 30 minutes needed to fill out necessary paperwork.

 For both the initial appointment and the crisis drop-in, the counselor will meet with the student for approximately 15-20 minutes, evaluate the nature and severity of the student's difficulties, and discuss with the student a recommended course of action such as a few problem solving sessions, individual or couples counseling, educational counseling, group therapy, or referral to another university or community resource.